This article is relevant to any employer who starts reporting, from within this payroll system, STP events during the financial year either because:

 - zero out the employee YTD values from the old BMS ID (previous payroll software) and then report this via an update event in the old system where you also tick the box "Mark as final" for each employee (this will notify the ATO that there will be no further payments for these employees from the old BMS ID)

-- You can do an update event to report the YTD totals imported OR just continue to create/lodge pay events as normal and the first pay event will include (and update) the YTD totals anyway.
-NB. if there are any employees in your payroll account that have been terminated in the current financial year you will need to lodge an update event to lodge their YTD data, because they won't show up in any pay events you lodge using this payroll system.
+- You can do an update event to report the YTD totals imported OR just continue to create/lodge pay events as normal as the first pay event will include (and update) the YTD totals anyway.
+NB. if there are any employees in your payroll account that have been terminated in the current financial year you will definitely need to lodge an update event to lodge their YTD data, because they won't show up in any "current" pay events you lodge using this payroll system.

 The employer HAS been reporting STP from a previous system, does NOT want to migrate YTD figures and wants to use the new BMS ID -